Tap here to get 5 Secrets to Stress Free Dinners

 • Roll the peanut butter mixture into 1 inch balls.

 • Dip the balls into the melted candy melts.
 Place on a parchment-lined baking sheet to harden.
 (Having trouble rolling and dipping these?
-Check out my Peanut Butter Balls Tips and Tricks.)
+See note 2 below.)

 14 ounces chocolate candy melts

-• If you would like to top these, melt some peanut butter chips.
-Once melted, scoop it into a plastic zip lock bag.
-Cut a tiny hole in one of the corners and use that to pipe it over the top of the peanut butters (once the chocolate has set).
+• If you would like to top these, melt some peanut butter chips according to the instructions on the bag.
+Once melted, pour into a plastic zip lock bag.
+Cut a tiny hole in one of the corners and use that to pipe it over the top of the peanut butter balls (once the chocolate has set).
+You can see this in action in the video below.

 1/2 cup peanut butter chips

 • Store in an air tight container at room temperature for up to 2 weeks.
-These also freeze very well.
-See all of our instructions on storing and freezing peanut butter balls.
+These also freeze very well and can be stored in the freezer for up to four months.

 Serving: 1peanut butter ball Calories: 147kcal (7%) Carbohydrates: 23g (8%) Protein: 3g (6%) Fat: 5g (8%) Saturated Fat: 1g (6%) Polyunsaturated Fat: 1g Monounsaturated Fat: 3g Cholesterol: 0.1mg Sodium: 67mg (3%) Potassium: 140mg (4%) Fiber: 1g (4%) Sugar: 19g (21%) Vitamin A: 17IU Vitamin C: 0.2mg Calcium: 13mg (1%) Iron: 0.5mg (3%)